 The General Assembly of the United Nations, in its Resolution 70/1 Transforming our world: the 2030 Agenda for Sustainable Development (September 2015), established that the 17 goals and 169 targets of the Agenda would be monitored using a set of global indicators.

-At its forty-seventh session, the Statistical Commission of the United Nations agreed a list of 230 indicators, subsequently revised up to 232 indicators, which were finally adopted by the United Nations General Assembly in July 2017 (Resolution 71/313) and that constitutes the framework of the global indicators of the 2030 Agenda.
+At its forty-seventh session, the Statistical Commission of the United Nations agreed a list of 230 indicators, subsequently revised up to 232 indicators, which were finally adopted by the United Nations General Assembly in July 2017 (Resolution 71/313).
+Currently, the global indicator framework includes 231 unique indicators.
 You can check the Spanish version of the indicators.

 The indicators are classified into three levels, according to their methodological development and the availability of data: